St Lawrence Dentistry carefully assesses wisdom teeth with respect to your individual situation.

 One common reason for pain or swelling around wisdom teeth is pericornitis.
 This is inflammation and infection of the gum around the wisdom teeth.
 This usually happens when a wisdom tooth has grown in halfway and the gum only partially covers the area.
 In this situation, debris can get trapped between the gum and the tooth causing pain and inflammation.
 Dr.Hawryluk will assess whether the tooth should be extracted or not.
 If the dentist feels there is significant chance this tooth may one day erupt more and be a viable tooth Dr. Hawryluk may opt to clean the area with ultrasonic instruments, flush the area with saline, or remove the piece of inflamed gum (operculum).
 If the dentist feels that none of these treatments will work in the long run then the best solution may be a removal of the tooth.

-In some cases, wisdom teeth are removed at the young age (16-22 years) even if they are not causing an issue.
+In some cases, wisdom teeth are removed at a young age (16-22 years) even if they are not causing an issue.
 This is practice seems to be more common in North America compared to Europe.
 The rationale here is that some teeth have a high probability of having complications later on in life and are much simpler to remove at a young age.
-Youth and a simpler surgery also mean fewer complications in the post surgical period.
+Youth and a simpler surgery also mean fewer complications in the post-surgical period.
 At a young age (16-22 years) wisdom teeth are much more easily removed because a dental follicle is around the tooth which makes more room for the clinician to remove it.
 In addition, the ligaments holding the tooth to the bone can be larger allowing for much more ‘give’ to the tooth when the clinician applies removal pressure.
 Another major consideration for removing wisdom teeth in young adults is the position of the tooth relative to the nerve canal (inferior alveolar nerve).
 At a young age, the wisdom tooth root may not be fully formed and sit well above the nerve canal.
 However, over time the root will form and often times transect the nerve canal.
 This could mean removing at a young age may greatly lessen the chance of any nerve damage (paresthesia).

-In rare cases, cysts or tumors can form around wisdom teeth.
+In rare cases, cysts or tumours can form around wisdom teeth.
 Sometimes patients have no symptoms at all and they can grow undetected if the appropriate routine radiographic screenings are not done.
 If the cyst grows large they can lead to jaw fracture due to the cyst causing jaw resorption.
 St. Lawrence Dentistry always advise patients to have the appropriate screenings to prevent these situations and will deal with scenarios like this in an urgent fashion.

 Finally, wisdom teeth should be removed if they are causing dental decay in the adjacent second molars.
 Wisdom teeth which are in a ‘meso-angular’ orientation can push on the roots of the second molars and cause bone loss in the area.
 If saliva seeps into the area of the bone loss and it cannot be cleaned this often leads to decay.
 Since the decay happens on the root of the second molar (and not on the crown) it can be difficult to fix by a simple filling alone and often times a root canal and crown could be indicated.
 However, if the decay is caught at an early stage and the wisdom tooth is removed promptly, the decay can sometimes be treated by a simple filling.